A Complete Guide To Installing Allura Siding

 - Choose a wholesaler capable of transporting siding on flatbed trucks equipped with a forklift or boom.
 Doing so ensures the siding is never stressed or bent during placement.

-- Getting the siding closer within application proximity by placing siding on opposing sides of the home will reduce handling time and labor.
+- Putting the siding closer to where the siding will be replaced by placing the siding on opposing sides of the home will reduce handling time and labor.

 Safety & Cutting Options

 Here are a few fiber cement cutting technics and safety measure standards:

 - Wear protective masks and eyewear while cutting and handling cut siding.

 - Shears are an outstanding tool for cutting fiber cement siding; using them will reduce human exposure to concrete dust.